Water Heater Care and Maintenance to Save You Money

 Do you know what your water heater temperature is set?
 Even lowering the temperature a couple of degrees will save money and reduce scalding.

+If you are looking for more money saving tips, here are a few other ways you can save money by lowering your utility bills.
 We’re happy to help if your water heater does need repair or replacement.
 Please visit our website to learn more or by calling 612-354-8984.